-Mount Irvine planning overlays
+Mount Irvine flood map & planning overlays

 A planning-constraint profile of Mount Irvine (Blue Mountains, NSW) - 21.51 km², mapped from live council and state overlay data.
 This suburb is highly constrained.